AetherialMist/JavaLearning/chapter-001/lesson-000/README.md

     * Make sure there are no spaces!
 4. Make sure the `Location` is inside your projects-folder created earlier.
     * For Windows and Mac users, the start may be replaced with `~\Documents\`, and that is okay.
+    * You can manually type the path, or use the little folder icon to the right to browse to a folder.
 5. Make sure the `Language` selected is `Java`.
 6. For the `Build System`: select `Intellij`
     * We will eventually explain build systems in more detail later, at which point we will switch to using `Maven`.